Value-Based Story on Compassion

 Melissa is carrying a bottle of strawberry jam and Jason brings his old toy car, while Lindsay has some candies with her which Teddy grabs happily starting to put them in his mouth.

 “One at a time darling,” laughs Lindsay, patting him on his head.
 Teddy smiles at her.
 “He really has the cutest grin ever,” announces Mel.

 Mrs. Brown has something to say to the five friends.

-“Thank you, kids for finding and bringing Teddy to me.
+“Thank you, kids, for finding and bringing Teddy to me.
 He will be well taken care of here.
 It is your compassion and good heart that led you to this unfortunate little fellow.
 Fortunately, he will have a home here.
-On this ‘International Day of Charity’, you children have done a great job.
-Compassion always leads to charity of any kind.”
+On this ‘International Day of Charity’, all you children have done a great job.
+Compassion always leads to charity.”

-During the next weeks, the five friends come and visit Teddy, the Toddler whenever they can.
-Teddy plays with them and entertains them.
+During the next weeks, the five friends come and visit Teddy the toddler, whenever they can.
+Teddy plays with them happily.

 Celebrating International Day of Charity – 5th September 2017

 Written By: Amita is a Story Writer and a Spiritual Writer.
 To share your feedback, write to her at [email protected], or leave a comment below.